-- upload a current resume, to include list of exhibitions and contact information of recommenders (PDF file)
+Upload your current resume that includes a list of exhibitions and contact information of references.
+(PDF file)

-- submit a statement addressing ideas central to your current work and intentions for graduate study (PDF file)
+Submit a statement that addresses ideas central to your current studio work and intentions for graduate study.

-- image format: JPEG file format only (do not use other image formats; do not use Powerpoint or other presentation formats)
+- Image format: JPEG file format only (other image formats, Powerpoint or other presentation formats are not accepted)

-- Spring Term — Contact School of Art for availability
+- Spring Term — Contact Wonsook Kim School of Art for availability

 - Summer Term — No summer admission